 Fluoxetine is an antidepressant and anti-anxiety drug for dogs that is often referred to by the brand names Reconcile or Prozac — the human form of the drug.
 Here is what you should know about the uses, dosage, and side effects of fluoxetine in dogs.

 Hyperthermia and heat stroke in dogs are conditions characterized by elevated body temperatures beyond the normal range.
 If you see the signs of hyperthermia or heat stroke in your dog, it is important that you take steps to cool your dog and consult your veterinarian right away.

-Pica in dogs is a condition where the animal is compelled to ingest objects that are not food items.
-These include metal, plastic, cloth, garbage, dirt, rocks, paper, or even feces.
-If you see the signs of pica in your dog, you should consult your veterinarian.
+Pica in dogs is a condition where the animal feels compelled to eat objects that are not food items.
+These can include metal, plastic, cloth, garbage, dirt, rocks, paper, or even feces.
+Here’s what you should know.